zoraork555/webgl-blending-and-perspective/README.md

 Common folder contains the code from Ed Angel that helps set up and run the WebGL code

 ## Running
-Download all files as they are stored in the repository and then open the HTML file in your browser
+Download all files as they are stored in the repository.
+I then run a local server using Servez, a free program, and run the file containing the project.
+In the Servez window I open the localhost link, and then open blending.html through the localhost tab.
+The project should now be running.